lllxxyyy-lxy/SpotZoomer/README.md

 ## 📊 Baseline Methods

-We compare VISD against several representative baseline methods.
+We compare TransSR against several representative baseline methods.
 We sincerely thank the authors for their open-source contributions:

 - [**iStar**](https://github.com/daviddaiweizhang/istar): Predicts super-resolution gene expression from hierarchical histological features using a feedforward neural network.